slevithan/oniguruma-to-es/README.md

   </tr>
 </table>

-As detailed as the table above is, it doesn't include all aspects that Oniguruma-To-ES emulates.
-For example, most aspects that work the same as JavaScript are omitted, as are aspects of non-JavaScript features that work the same in other regex flavors that support them.
+Despite all the details in the table above, it doesn't include all aspects that Oniguruma-To-ES emulates (e.g., some error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in other regex flavors that support them).

 ### Footnotes

 1. Target `ES2018` doesn't allow Unicode property names added in JavaScript specifications after ES2018.
 2. Unicode blocks are easily emulatable but their character data would significantly increase library weight, and they're a flawed, arguably-unuseful feature (use Unicode scripts and other properties instead).
-3. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if option `allowBestEffort` is disabled.
+3. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII-based versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if option `allowBestEffort` is disabled.
 4. Target `ES2018` doesn't allow nested negated character classes.
+5. It's not an error for *numbered* backreferences to come before their referenced group in Oniguruma, but an error is the best path for Oniguruma-To-ES because (1) almost all placements are mistakes and can never match (based on the Oniguruma behavior for backreferences to nonparticipating groups), and (2) the edge cases where it's matchable rely on rules for backreference resetting within quantified groups that are different in JS and are not emulatable.
+Note that it's not a backreference in the first place if `\10`+ and not as many capturing groups defined to the left (it's an octal or identity escape).

 ## ㊗️ Unicode / mixed case-sensitivity